wraybowling/wraybowling.com/src/cv.md

 }
 ---

-## About Me
+## Principles
 I like making things that are interactive, respond instantaneously, and communicate ideas elegantly.
 I’m big on small files that do a lot, banishing unnecessary stateful UX, documentation as I go, and recyclable object-oriented structures.
 When I’m not programming for work, I do it for fun, and when I’m not designing things for work I do it for fun.
 I’m seeking a position that is looking for someone who has a passion for bridging the gap or even managing it.

 ## Key Skills
 - User Experience Research
   - Data Modeling
   - Wireframing
+  - Usability Interviews
+  - Creating custom data retrieval and analysis solutions
+- Front-End Web Development
+  - creating custom frameworks
+  - complex responsive layouts on grid and off
+  - minimalist semantic markup for accessibility and SEO
+- Back-End Web Development
+  - Prerendering HTML with lightweight workflows
+  - Custom content management systems
+  - Microservices and Functions for AWS or Firebase
+  - Using Apollo Server to unify multiple API endpoints
+- Interactive Design
   - Rapid Prototyping
+  - Eye tracking
-  - User Interviews
+  - Goal tracking

+## Preferred Technologies
-- Programming
+- Web Technologies
   - JavaScript
+    - Node.js
+    - Webpack
-  - HTML
+    - Netlify
-  - CSS
+    - Vue
-  - Python
+    - Apollo
-  - Processing
+  - SVG
-  - Arduino
+  - CSS Grid
 - Databases
   - MySQL
+  - MongoDB
+  - ArangoDB
+  - Neo4j
+  - Airtable
+- APIs
   - GraphQL
-  - MongoDB
-  - Arango AQL
-  - Neo4j Cypher
-  - Airtable API
+  - MapboxGL
 - Computer Graphics
-  - SVG
   - Blender
   - OpenFrameworks
+- Hardware
+  - Arduino
+  - Raspberry Pi
+- Automation & Scripting
+  - Python
+- Operating Systems
+  - Debian
+  - MacOS

-## Experience
+## Work Experience
 ### User Experience & Front-End Web Developer Aug 2015 - Aug 2018 / Richland Library (Columbia, SC)
 - Richland Library is a nationally acclaimed, South Carolina State run, public library.
 - Designed and styled buildingyourlibrary.com to showcase the renovation of 12+  physical locations.